ghickman/tvrenamr/tvrenamr/README.markdown

 *Note:* Not including the `%x` section on Windows systems can cause problems when trying to run your media files.

 # Known Issues

 All colons ':' are converted to commas ',' in both the show name and the episode title.
 This stops issues that can arise with network shares and gives a cleaner format on windows where python replaces the colon character with a backslash '\'.

-Shows with a year in the canonical title, like Doctor Who (2005), will fail without specifying the show name and including the year in brackets.
+Shows with a year in the canonical title, like Doctor Who (2005), will fail without specifying the show name which includes the year in brackets.
+You'll need to put this as the canonical name in the config file.

-Renaming sections of a files output, such as the show name, isn't possible yet.
+Multiple episode files are just not coped with at all.
+The first episode is usually picked up so the file will be renamed using this.